greylemon/redux-spreadsheet/README.md

 Currently working on a canvas version as the performance is much faster since it can utilize GPU and can have less overhead than the usual DOM elements.

-However, normal behaviours with DOM elements are different from canvas, and may not be fully supported in canvas.
+However, some behaviours with DOM elements are different from canvas, and may not be fully supported in canvas.
 For example, z-index exists in a different way in canvas - things are layered on top of one another by the order they are drawn.

 - [x] Create four panes - top left, top right, bottom left, and bottom right
 - [x] Optimize by limiting render to 'visible' items (excluding columns)